If you are still using a hair spray in lieu of a workable or final fixative, its probably time for an upgrade.

 Proper fixatives for your pastels not only will perform much better (as they have been designed for this complex medium instead of your hair), but will also feature better archival qualities including an acid-free base while also resisting any yellowing with time.

 In fact, a top rated fixative will come in two forms – workable or final, provide a light spray coating for greater control, and is designed for pastels – like the Grumbacher Workable Fixative Spray.

 The scope of today’s article has several goals.

-Of course, we will review the best fixatives for pastels, which you can hop to below via the table of contents, but we will also go over a few key considerations you should know about before purchasing a fixative, along with a guide on how to use your new fixative when it arrives in the mail.
+Of course, we will review the best fixatives for pastels, but we will also go over a few key considerations you should know about before purchasing a fixative, along with a guide on how to use your new fixative when it arrives in the mail.

 Let’s get started!

 Summary Of The Best Fixatives For Pastels At All Skill Levels